qatip/qakf-labsv2/labs04/lab4.md

 ![Lab 4.1 final result](../diagrams/lab_4_coredns.png)
 1. Lets start by creating the Backend tier and lets have 2 versions.
 Version 1 will be the current production version whilst Version 2 will be in devlopment.

-2. Create a backend deploymemt in each namespace using the image `public.ecr.aws/qa-wfl/qa-wfl/qakf/sbe` v2 in development` and the v1 in production.
+2. Create a backend deployment in each namespace using the image `public.ecr.aws/qa-wfl/qa-wfl/qakf/sbe` v2 in development and v1 in production.

 <details><summary>show commands</summary>
 <p>